zkonstas/Lever/README.md

 - Easy formulation of queries that can work universally along social networks.
 - Analyzing social media trends and patterns.
 - Cross-Data analysis and other various information insights.

+## Project Details

+This programming language was designed and developed as a project for the class "Programming Languages and Translators - 4115" taught by Prof. Alfred Aho in Spring 2015 at Columbia University.
+The project contributors are:

+Roy Hermann - Project Manager
+Chaiwen Chou - Language Guru
+Mahd Tauseef - Systems Architect
+Zissis Konstas - Systems Engineer
+Eden Dolev - Verification and Validation